 In addition to the two main indexes, there is an index of Hebrew words and an index of Piyyutim (Jewish liturgical poems) that have been used in Legends.
 These indexes require the user to be able to read Hebrew in order to find the words/Piyyutim they are looking for.

-The full set of The Legends of the Jews is available on the Main Floor of the Library.
+The full set of The Legends of the Jews is part of the Library's JCI Collection, on the C-102 level of the Library.

 The four volumes of Rabbi Louis Ginzberg's writings are also available online.
 However, the extensive commentary contained in volumes 5 and 6, and the indexes contained in volume 7 are not.